Cornelius Van Til: Kuyper–Warfield synthesis

-It is claimed that Fideism describes the view of fellow Dutchman Abraham Kuyper, whom Van Til claimed as a major inspiration.
+It is claimed that Fideism describes the view of fellow Dutchman Abraham Kuyper, whom Van Til cited as a major inspiration.
 Van Til is seen as taking the side of Kuyper against his alma mater, Princeton Seminary, and particularly against Princeton professor B. B. Warfield.
 But Van Til described his approach to apologetics as a synthesis of these two approaches: "I have tried to use elements both of Kuyper's and of Warfield's thinking."
 Greg Bahnsen, a student of Van Til and one of his most prominent defenders and expositors, wrote that "A person who can explain the ways in which Van Til agreed and disagreed with both Warfield and Kuyper, is a person who understands presuppositional apologetics."

 With Kuyper, Van Til believed that the Christian and the non-Christian have different ultimate standards, presuppositions that color the interpretation of every fact in every area of life.
 But with Warfield, he believed that a rational proof for Christianity is possible: "Positively Hodge and Warfield were quite right in stressing the fact that Christianity meets every legitimate demand of reason.
 Surely Christianity is not irrational.
 To be sure, it must be accepted on faith, but surely it must not be taken on blind faith.
 Christianity is capable of rational defense."
 And like Warfield, Van Til believed that the Holy Spirit will use arguments against unbelief as a means to convert non-believers.

 Van Til sought a third way from Kuyper and Warfield.
 His answer to the question "How do you argue with someone who has different presuppositions?" is the transcendental argument, an argument that seeks to prove that certain presuppositions are necessary for the possibility of rationality.
 The Christian and non-Christian have different presuppositions, but, according to Van Til, only the Christian's presuppositions allow for the possibility of human rationality or intelligible experience.
 By rejecting an absolutely rational God that determines whatsoever comes to pass and presupposing that some non-rational force ultimately determines the nature of the universe, the non-Christian cannot account for rationality.
 Van Til claims that non-Christian presuppositions reduce to absurdity and are self-defeating.
 Thus, non-Christians can reason, but they are being inconsistent with their presuppositions when they do so.
 The unbeliever's ability to reason is based on the fact that, despite what he believes, he is God's creature living in God's world.

 Hence, Van Til arrives at his famous assertion that there is no neutral common ground between Christians and non-Christians because their presuppositions, their ultimate principles of interpretation, are different; but because non-Christians act and think inconsistently with regard to their presuppositions, common ground can be found.
 The task of the Christian apologist is to point out the difference in ultimate principles, and then show why the non-Christian's reduce to absurdity.